isislovecruft/patternsinthevoid/content/travel/congress-with-only-one-c.md

   - Can I explain that there are two Pareto suboptimal outcomes to the game they are playing?
   - Do they understand networking?
-  - Do understand catastrophe theory?
+  - Do they understand catastrophe theory?
   - Can I explain state transformation matrices and unstable states?
   - Wait, *do they understand math*?!?
   - If they don't understand math, how do I explain anything to them?
   - Wait, *how* do they *know* anything?
   - *Do* they know anything?

-I must have stared at her for a solid minute trying to assess if I should attempt to explain to her that censorship is an unstable arms race with two Pareto suboptimal outcomes:
+I must have stared at her¹ for a solid minute trying to assess if I should attempt to explain to her that censorship is an unstable arms race with two Pareto suboptimal outcomes: